-SP should be contacted as soon as a PI knows he/she will be submitting a proposal.
-SP can be of great assistance to faculty/staff in the proposal preparation and review process and will act as a second set of eyes to ensure the proposal meets the RFP requirements.
-Whatever the sponsor provides in these instructions should be followed precisely, i.e. page limits, typeface size, and other restrictions are taken seriously by sponsoring organizations and act as the first level of grant review.
-If the directions are not followed the proposal is routinely returned to the PI without review.
+Contact SP as soon as a you know you’ll be submitting a proposal.
+We can be of great assistance to faculty/staff in the proposal preparation and review process and will act as a second set of eyes to ensure the proposal meets the RFP requirements.
+Whatever instructions are provided, follow them exactly.
+As secondary as page limits, typeface size, and font seem to be, following these simple requirements act as the first level of grant review.
+If the directions are not followed the proposal is likely returned without review = no funding.

 In the absence of specific directions from the sponsoring agency, the following format to organize the proposal may be used: